 If any of these seem to trigger bouts of flushing or make the flushing worse then avoiding them is sensible and is therefore recommended.

 Some medicines used for other conditions may also trigger flushing - for example, calcium-channel blockers.
 If you suspect that a medicine is making the flushing worse then discuss this with your doctor.
 An alternative medicine may be available.

 A new treatment called brimonidine gel has become available which works to reduce the redness associated with rosacea.
 Some people find this very effective and it can work very quickly.

-There is little evidence that medication has any effect on clearing the visible tiny blood vessels you may have.
-Some treatments may work to improve the facial redness.
+There is little evidence that medication has any effect on clearing the visible tiny blood vessels (telangiectasia) you may have.
+Some treatments may work to improve the rosacea facial redness (erythema).
 However, a treatment for spots (listed below) may be advised to prevent spots from developing if you have persistent erythema.